open/close all folders

 - And it was used in The Pink Panther Strikes Again as Cool and Unusual Punishment.
 The villain puts on a steel gauntlet from a suit of armor, grins at the tied-up female, walks to the slate blackboard, and — CUT! to quite a distance away, outside, and you STILL hear it.
 And her screaming.

 - Sister Act 2: Back in the Habit: Deloris does this to silence the loudly chattering, music-playing students in her music class.
 Twice.

 - The soundtrack of The Dark Knight somehow manages to incorporate this (fittingly, as the Joker's motif).
 Have a listen.

 - Freddy used this to torture Carlos in Freddy's Dead: The Final Nightmare, as he stole his hearing aid, turned the volume up to 11, gave it back, made it unremovable and dragged his murder-glove all over a giant chalkboard.
 Then Carlos's head exploded.

-- Inverted in The Final Destination, where the salon scene contains some slightly unnerving shots of the pedicurist scraping a metal tool along the underside of a soon-to-be victim's toenail.
+- Inverted in Final Destination 4, where the salon scene contains some slightly unnerving shots of the pedicurist scraping a metal tool along the underside of a soon-to-be victim's toenail.
 The sound of the scraping is plainly heard, and unpleasant.